Conglomeration of kilometre-sized planetesimals: Conglomeration: Results and Analysis

 So at $t\nu \sim 0.3$, the largest body has a size of $R \sim\, 3 \km$ (ignoring gravitational focusing; see below).
 By this time, km bodies have stirred each other to $\sim 1/2$ of their escape velocities (eq. \ref{eq:glsvs}), or, $e\sim 10^{-4}$, much above $e_H$ of the largest bodies already formed.

 {\bf 2.
 Rapid Run-away} If small bodies are super-hill, the largest bodies experience run-away.
-They pull away from the rest of the pack while carrying little total mass (left panel of Fig. \ref{fig:plot210}).
+They pull away from the rest of the pack while carrying little total mass (left panel of Fig. \ref{fig:canoncase}).
 Eq. \refnew{eq:allgrow} indicates that the slowest growth occurs at the smallest size.
 So once the geometric accretion produces bodies with $R \sim 3\times s$, the bottle-neck is overcome and very large bodies can be conglomerated within a comparable amount of time.

 During this stage of rapid runaway, the small bodies dominate the stirring, and their eccentricities increase very gradually (see Figure \ref{fig:plot172}).
 The big bodies grow faster than they can stir, and their size spectrum is very steep, $q \gg 4$.
-With time, $u/\vhill$ decreases towards unity and we enter the following newly-discovered phase of growth \citep{LithwickTheory}.
+With time, $u/\vhill$ decreases towards unity and we enter the following newly-discovered phase of growth \citep{2014ApJ...780...22L}.

 3. {\bf Trans-hill growth (or slow run-away)} Rapid run-away ends once the big bodies dominate the stirring.
 Thereafter, the big bodies' stirring interferes with their feeding, and the big bodies grow at the same rate as the small bodies' eccentricities are stirred.
-Equating the two yields